migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L00.md

 Goal \#4 - To know God deeper .................................... so we can worship Him truer

-**III.
-Class Format**

-**A. Course Introduction:**
+## III.
+Class Format

+### A. Course Introduction:

-1\.
-13 lessons
+1. 13 lessons

-2\.
-18 to 20 weeks
+2. 18 to 20 weeks

-3\.
-Homework - 1 to 3 hours/week
+3. Homework - 1 to 3 hours/week

-4\.
-Lessons are to be handed in ... graded and handed back
+4. Lessons are to be handed in ... graded and handed back

-... don't want errors in your lessons!

-5\.
-Explain purpose of the quizzes:
+5. Explain purpose of the quizzes:

 a\.
 For the instructors use ... to determine the level of the class; to help in preparing the class.